vds2212/vim-remotions/README.md

 ### Advantages

 The advantages of remotions on the other existing plugins identified are:
-- support also plugin motions/operation defined both globally or at buffer level
+- It supports also plugin motions/operation defined both globally or at buffer level
-- support repetition of movements including their count if different from 1 (optional)
+- It supports repetition of motion including their count if different from 1 (optional)

 ## Requirements